Ask Dr. Wilbur

 The Doctor Responds:

-Drew, not all Class D (towered vs. non-towered -- I don't like the terms "controlled" and "uncontrolled"; that implies chaos at the latter) airports have radar or the ability to monitor transponder signals.
+Drew, not all Class D airports (towered, as opposed to non-towered -- I don't like the terms "controlled" and "uncontrolled"; that implies chaos at the latter) have either radar, or the ability to monitor transponder signals.
 In fact, the majority of towered fields do not.
 So, while a transponder-equipped aircraft can (and should) certainly squawk 7600 in the event of a communications failure, there is no assurance whatever that the controllers have any way of seeing that squawk.

 Remember that there are at least three kinds of radio failure: transmitter works and receiver doesn't, receiver works but you can't transmit, or both receiver and transmitter have failed.
 In the first case, there are two possibilities: you can transmit a carrier but no audio (as in, a failed microphone) or no transmit function at all.
 In the second case, there are two possibilities: no audio (as in, a broken headset cord) or no receiver function at all.
 And in the third case, it's possible that whatever killed both the rx and tx (for example, an electrical failure) may also have killed the transponder.
 So, there are several permutations, involving totally lost comm, halfway comm, and 1 1/2 comm.
 Thus, several scenarios suggest themselves.